ChenHongruixuan/MambaCD/README.md

 ```

-### D. Model Training and Inference
+### D. Model Training
-Before training and testing models, please enter into [**changedetection**] folder, which contains all the code for network definitions, training and testing.
+Before training models, please enter into [**changedetection**] folder, which contains all the code for network definitions, training and testing.

 ```bash
 cd <project_path>/MambaCD/changedetection